The U.S. Department of Agriculture's Foreign Agricultural Service (USDA-FAS),

 Washington, DC 20250

-These lake products exist in the public domain and were funded as part of the USDA/FAS/OGA
+These lake products exist in the public domain and their creation was funded as part of the USDA/FAS/OGA

 and NASA Global Agriculture Monitoring (GLAM)